pradoprojects/pradoprojects.github.io/index.md

 #### 👂 Empathy

 <div style="text-align: justify">
 Empathy is directly connected to the artistic portion of UX.
 Without empathy, you can’t wear somebody’s shoes and truly access their necessities, emotions, aims, and claims.
 Put simply for Marvel fans, lack of empathy in UX is your passport into Wandavision World.
 For non-marvel fans, lack of empathy is your passport for wishful thinking… You will fail in providing an effective experience because you will be mirroring your inner feelings in the design.
 It can sound true, vibrant, and energetic to you.
 But putting in perspective, it is as ineffective as you trying to recognize yourself in a mirror that reflects somebody else’s image.
-This is easier said than done, especially in a world that discourages empathy in many areas.
+This is easier said than done.
 The good news is that you can always revive and channel empathy towards design if caring about people is something that triggers your self-reward mechanism.
 Surely, it does in me.
 </div>

 <br/>